fulltime program information:

 The class is highly interactive and requires both individual and teamwork.
 Students will read and analyze the play or novel for symbolism, meaning and acting interpretation.

 - Introduction to American Theater: The American theater course will introduce advanced level students to an American play, a celebrated American playwright and the film version of this masterpiece.
 The grand finale will be a real stage performance.
-This course is offered during our Fall II, Spring II, and Summer Semesters.
+This course is offered during Fall I, Spring I, and summer.